How to avoid ransomware attacks: 10 tips

 To prevent a ransomware attack

 - Back up all information to a secure, offsite location – standard best practice for backups.

 Mitigating an attack

-- If your company is hacked with ransomware, you can explore the free ransomware response kit for a suite of tools that can help (update: it now looks like you have to register for a free account to access this kit).
+If your company is hacked with ransomware, you can explore the free ransomware response kit for a suite of tools that can help (update: it now looks like you have to register for a free account to access this kit).
 Other things you can do include:

-- Remove the infected machines from the network, so the ransomware does not use the machine to spread throughout your network.
+- Remove the infected machines from the network so the ransomware does not use the machine to spread throughout your network.
 This also applies to any computers that get infected with any virus.

-This article is distilled from TechRepublic’s “How to avoid ransomware attacks: 10 tips”
+This article is based on TechRepublic’s “How to avoid ransomware attacks: 10 tips”